Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Example of a compliance order in addition to an order to pay wages

-While investigating Lisa's claim for overtime pay, the employment standards officer discovered the employer was not giving the five employees proper meal breaks of at least 30 minutes after every five consecutive hours of work.
+While investigating Lisa's claim for overtime pay, the employment standards officer discovered the employer was not giving its five employees proper meal breaks of at least 30 minutes after every five consecutive hours of work.
 Also, the employer had not provided the employment standards poster as required under the ESA.

 In addition to the order to pay wages, the officer issued and served on the employer a compliance order directing it to: